n8kowald/php-classes/goodreads/README.md

 Class to easily display your Goodreads books on your website.

 ### Usage
-- Include Goodreads.class.php in your page.
+-Include Goodreads.class.php in your page.
-- Modify the settings inside init().
+-Modify the settings inside init().
-- Call the static method, Goodreads::getBooks(); from the page you want to use it on.
+-Call the static method, Goodreads::getBooks(); from the page you want to use it on.

-### init() Settings
+### Settings
     $goodreads_id = 4609321; <-- Goodreads user id.
-    $shelf = 'currently-reading'; <-- Shelf you want to display.
+    $shelf = 'currently-reading'; <-- Shelf to display.
     $num_books = 5; <-- Number of books to display.

     $cache_dir = ''; <-- Directory for cache files.
 Create with appropriate permissions.